 The final six months of someone’s sentence is a transitional period, full of preparations to get back on the streets.
 Someone who spends years in crisis during their incarceration, never really finding stability, doesn’t have the chance to make Suboxone a part of their regular routine—integrating it into their daily life as they go to their work detail, their classes, their medical appointments.
 No chance to get in the frame of mind they need to be to find and maintain stability once back on the streets.

 Everyone reached by Filter expressed that being unable to find stability due to chaotic drug use contributes to the cycle of recidivism.
-To break it, they need access to MOUD during the whole course of their sentence, not just the final six months.
+To break it, they need access to Suboxone during the whole course of their sentence, not just the final six months.
 They certainly need more than a referral.

 Photograph via Cumberland County, Pernnsylvania